Building Your Own Trusted Execution Environments Using FPGA: Architecture

 \subsection{Customizing Hardware TCB for Enclaves}

-To customize the hardware TCB, the developer designs one or more enclaves using a hardware description language, e.g., Verilog or VHDL.
-The output is a bitstream file that configures the FPGA.
-To facilitate this step, \sysname has a component, named \hbuilder, which takes developer-specified hardware description in JSON format as input (See an example in \S\ref{subsec:dev}), allocates hardware resources, and outputs a script, e.g., in Tcl format, that can be processed by a synthesis tool to generate the bitstream.
-Each enclave's hardware description includes but is not limited to: i) a softcore CPU and its configurations, e.g., clock frequency, cache size, etc; ii) a corresponding debug IP to enable software debugging on the softcore CPU; iii) its main BRAM memory address and size; iv) the address and size of the shared DRAM with the hardcore system; v) the address and size of the shared BRAM with other enclaves; and vi) connected peripherals.
+To customize the hardware TCB, the developer designs enclaves using a hardware description language, e.g., Verilog or VHDL.
+The output is a hardware configuration bitstream file.
+To facilitate this step, \hbuilder takes developer-specified hardware description in JSON format as input (See an example in \S\ref{subsec:dev}), allocates hardware resources, and outputs a script, e.g., in Tcl format, that can be processed by a synthesis tool to generate the bitstream.
+Each enclave's hardware description includes but not limited to: (i) a softcore CPU and its configurations, e.g., clock frequency, cache size, etc; (ii) the selection of software- or hardware-based attestation mechanism; (iii) a corresponding debug IP to enable software debugging on the softcore CPU; iv) its main BRAM memory address and size; (v) the address and size of the shared DRAM with the hardcore system; (vi) the address and size of the shared BRAM with other enclaves; and (vii) connected peripherals.
 The \hbuilder assigns a contiguous address space of the BRAM to each enclave and connects the hardware components automatically.

+\textbf{The \hwloader Module}.
+If an enclave uses hardware-based attestation, \hbuilder will automatically connect the trusted hardware \hwloader module to it.
+The \hwloader is implemented in RTL and synthesized to a bitstream, and it can be formally verified.
+It is connected directly to the entire BRAM of the enclave and can operate on the enclave's BRAM directly.
+The \hwloader is responsible for decrypting an SSA, computing the measurements, and signing a measurement report.
+Cryptographic keys can be embedded in the \hwloader's own BRAM to prevent other hardware or software components from accessing them.
+In attestation under the \modelb, the \hwloader serves as the \emph{root of trust for measurement} and \emph{reporting}.